 - Visit Sunshine Seasons in The Land Pavilion.
 You’ll find a number of tasty options for less than $10.
 The menu is massive and it’s also a nice place to unwind and relax in an air-conditioned environment.

-- We love to go to Woody’s Lunch Box in Toy Story Land and split a number of reasonably priced menu items including the Totchos, the grilled cheese, and the chicken salad sandwich.
-All of these are around $10 or under.
+- We love to go to Woody’s Lunch Box in Toy Story Land and split a number of reasonably priced menu items including the Totchos, the grilled cheese, and the grilled cheese.
+Both of these are around $10 or under.

 - A recently updated and better menu has made ABC Commissary a popular spot when we are in Hollywood Studios.
 We love the Buffalo Chicken Grilled Cheese Sandwich, and it can be found for about $11 and it’s a great size to share!